Interested in tracing your family tree? Follow our family history research guide to get started.

 Treat anecdotal information as clues, rather than facts!

 Start filling out a family tree.
-Use a notebook to keep your research together.
+Use a notebook to keep your

 Download a generation chart to start recording your family tree.